j-yarbrough/j-yarbrough.github.io/src/media.md

 If you would like Justin to  appear on your media project you can [contact him.](/contact)

-{% accordiongroup "Other Media Samples","other-media-samples" %}
+{% accordiongroup "Other Media Samples","2" %}

 {% accordion "section","3", "Media Quoting Justin" %}